 If this is the case, all related alleged fathers need testing.
 Alleged fathers who are related have similar DNA, which could result in either an inconclusive result or a false inclusion.

 For the majority of paternity test cases, the 16 genetic marker panel is more than adequate.
-However, special circumstances can require extended testing to obtain a statistically desirable result.
+However, special circumstances require extended testing to obtain a statistically desirable result.

-Not including the mother’s sample in the test reduces the ability to detect false inclusions.
-A false inclusion means an alleged father is tested and is falsely included as the father when he should really be excluded.
-When the mother is included in the test, the maternal alleles in the child can be accounted for, therefore narrowing down the number of alleles to be examined for paternity by 50%.
+We include the mother in the test as it accounts for the child’s maternal alleles.
+We narrow down the number of alleles we examine for paternity by 50% using this method.
 When the mother is not included in the test, the father’s alleles in the child cannot be determined, therefore the father’s alleles have to be compared to every allele the child has.
 This decreases the paternity index at each marker and decreases the overall combined paternity index.

 Including the mother in the test assists to provide legal consent for the child.
 In New York State, if the alleged father is not on the birth certificate, he does not have the legal authority to sign for the child’s DNA testing services.
 Involving the mother in the testing allows her to provide the child’s birth certificate and give consent for the child to be sampled.